This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Caring for Your Gold Vermeil Pieces

-To maximise the lifespan and beauty of your gold vermeil jewellery, treat it with care:
+To maximise the lifespan and beauty of your gold vermeil jewellery, treat it with the care it deserves:

 • Gentle Cleaning: Wipe regularly with a soft, dry, lint-free cloth (like a microfibre or jewellery polishing cloth) to remove oils and dirt.
 Avoid abrasive materials or harsh chemical cleaners.